rjones-lf/iroha/deploy/ansible/README.md

 As you can see, basic host field in group contains `hostname`, `ansible_host <ip>`, `ansible_user`, and `key` field.

 `key` is a node ID in a iroha network.
+This value is used for passing only node-specific keypair to the `iroha` node to start.
-In this particular playbook this value means the start of the count.
+In this particular playbook this value is used to the start of the count.
 `nodes_in_region` is an amount of `iroha` nodes running on each host.
 Values `key` and `nodes_in_region` are used in the following manner:
 - for host iroha-bench1 we have 8 iroha peers.
 First peer ID will be `key=0`, for second `key=1`, and so on up to `key=7`
 - for host iroha-bench2 we have another 5 iroha peers.
 Their IDs will start from 8 to 12.
+- for host iroha-bench3 we want to run 4 iroha peers.
+Their IDs will start from 13 to 16.
+- for host iroha-bench4 we want to run 4 iroha peers.
+Their IDs will start from 17 to 20.

 > `nodes_in_region` variable could be set at `playbooks/iroha-docker-cluster/group_vars/<group_name>.yml`, or default value from
 `playbooks/iroha-docker-cluster/group_vars/all.yml` will be used.

 ### 1.3 Peer configs

-There is no need to describe them as they are generated automaitally.
+There is no need to describe them as they are generated automatically.
 Port management is also automated.
 If you want to see how it works --> you can see `roles/iroha-cluster-deploy-node/tasks/ubuntu.yml` and templates `roles/iroha-cluster-deploy-node/templates/`

 ### 1.4 Variables to be set